muhamednasr/ML-Use-Cases/Tabular/Readme.md

-Tabular data use case of AWS ML speciality shcolarship using XGBoost model.
+Tabular data use case of AWS ML speciality shcolarship using Randomforest model.